edgan/att-fiber-gateway-info/README.md

 ```

 ## Builds
-See the `.builds` file for the list of supported combinations of operating
+See the `.go_builds` file for the list of supported combinations of operating
 systems and architectures.

 ## Tests